moghi005/Micasense_preprocessing/README.md

 # Installation
-I highly recommend visit [Micasense repository](https://github.com/micasense/imageprocessing) where you can find informative [tutorials](https://micasense.github.io/imageprocessing/index.html) and helpful information about the installation of the required packages.
+I highly recommend visiting [Micasense repository](https://github.com/micasense/imageprocessing) where you can find informative [tutorials](https://micasense.github.io/imageprocessing/index.html) and helpful information about the installation of the required packages.

 - To install the required packages, please refer to [setup](https://micasense.github.io/imageprocessing/MicaSense%20Image%20Processing%20Setup.html) page and follow their instruction based on the operating system on your machine.
 - After installation and testing, please download/clone this repository.....